ArisenIO/arisenjsv1/README.md

 }
 ```

-Start a nodeosd process.
+Start a nodrsnd process.
 The docker in this repository provides a setup
 the supports the examples in this README.

 ```bash